 A Profile of Youth and Young Adults in Albuquerque

 The age span from 14 to 24 marks a critical stage of development.
 During this phase, young people experience profound physiological changes and must navigate increasing autonomy while forming their identity, expanding their socioemotional and life skills, advancing their education, acquiring job training and more.
-This period of time is also a window of opportunity for parents, caregivers and caring adults — as well as programs, investments and policies — to support young people and their future.
+This period of time is also a window of opportunity for parents, caregivers and caring adults — as well as for programs and policies — to support young people and their future.

 Get data and resources delivered straight to your inbox